supposedly/nutshell/LAYMAN-README.md

 any, any, 0
 ```

-Much easier on the eyes!
-Note in particular the compression achieved by allowing a variable under one name to be reused in a transition (with a different syntax
+A bit easier on the eyes!
+Note in particular the compression achieved by allowing a single variable name to be used multiple times in a transition (with a different
-for "binding"), and by other things like the `*` shorthand for permutate-symmetry transitions and a "mapping" syntax to complement binding.
-That may sound a bit
+syntax for "binding" to a previous value), and other things like the `*` shorthand for permutate-symmetry transitions and a "mapping" syntax to complement the new way
+of binding.
-abstruse, but this repo's main README.md does again contain an in-depth explanation of the additions and their uses which will hopefully be understandable after
+That may sound a bit abstruse, but this repo's main README.md does again contain an in-depth explanation of the additions and their uses -- which will hopefully be
-this brief intro here.
+more-understandable or at least accessible after reading this intro.